Thunder vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Thunder Betting Records & Stats

-- The Thunder have been underdogs in 47 games this season and have come away with the win 21 times (44.7%) in those contests.
+- The Thunder have won in 22, or 45.8%, of the 48 contests they have been named as odds-on underdogs in this year.

-- This season, Oklahoma City has won five of its 13 games, or 38.5%, when it is the underdog by at least +220 on the moneyline.
+- Oklahoma City has a record of 12-15, a 44.4% win rate, when it is set as the underdog by +155 or more by oddsmakers this season.

-- The moneyline set for this matchup implies Oklahoma City has a 31.2% chance of coming away with a victory in the contest.
+- Oklahoma City has an implied victory probability of 39.2% according to the moneyline set for this matchup.

 Thunder vs. Clippers Over/Under Stats